Info360 Asset Key Features | New and Existing Features | Autodesk

 Rehab actions on network map

-Visualise your rehabilitation actions assigned to assets on the network map following the execution and publication of results from the rehabilitation decision tree.
-The new map update supports 10 rehabilitation layers, and customisable visibility and colour themes for layers and sublayers.
+Visualize your rehabilitation actions assigned to assets on the network map following the execution and publication of results from the rehabilitation decision tree.
+The new map update supports 10 rehabilitation layers, and customizable visibility and color themes for layers and sublayers.

 NEW